plone/training/about.rst

 Everyone is welcome to contribute.
 Minor bugfixes can be pushed direcly in the `repository <https://github.com/plone/training>`_, bigger changes should made as `pull-requests <https://github.com/plone/training/pull/>`_.

-When contributing to the training you should keep in mind that it builds in two different versions:

-manual
-    The verbose version used for the online-documentation and for the trainer.
-Build it in sphinx with ``make manual``.

-presentation
-    The abbreviated version used for the projector during a training.
-It should not (but still does) include a lot of verbose text but mostly bullet-points.
-Build it in sphinx with ``make presentation``.

-By prefixing a indented block of text or code with ``.. only:: presentation`` or ``.. only:: manual`` you can control which of the versions the indented block will show up.
+By prefixing a indented block of text or code with ``.. only:: presentation`` or ``.. only:: not presentation`` you can control which of the versions the indented block will show up.
 Content without a prefix will be included in both versions.

 License